-Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of working cafes in London in 2019 since its original publication in 2018.
+Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of working cafes in London in 2021 since its original publication in 2018.
 Of course, we’d always recommend checking the café site directly (linked in the café title) for the most up to date information and opening hours, so you don’t end up lugging your kit all around London!

 Being a freelancer affords a lot of flexibility.
 Unlike the average desk worker, you aren’t necessarily tied to one location.
 Instead, you can choose to work from just about any suitable spot you please.

 Getting out of the house and finding cafes to work at provides a change of scenery (known to boost creativity), offers the opportunity to meet and co-work with other freelancers and has the added perk of high-quality coffee and snacks being brought straight to your table, freeing up more time to focus (as long as it’s a cafe with Wi-Fi, of course).

 Many freelancers do prefer to stay and work from home, using a home office, but on the days that you’d appreciate a change of scenery or if you’re visiting the UK’s capital city, here’s a selection of the best cafes to work at in London that should be at the top of your list.

-As more and more people turn to freelancing and businesses have become more relaxed around remote working, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
+As more people turn to freelancing and businesses have become more relaxed around remote working, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
 There are a few essential qualities that a place needs to be fully laptop-friendly, and those most preferred by remote workers are: